rpep/fmmgen/README.md

 [3] Beatson, R. and Greengard, L. (1997) A short course on fast multipole methods.
 In "Wavelets, Multilevel Methods and Elliptic PDEs", Oxford University Press, ISBN 0 19 850190 0

 In addition, I would also point anyone interested in the Fast Multipole Method to the [video tutorial series](https://www.youtube.com/playlist?list=PLpa6_YduENMF080NikNninGG-7e1hK1eQ) of Dr. Rio Yokota of the Tokyo Institute of Technology for an overview and short course developing the 2-D method in a step-by-step way.

+## Acknowledgements

+This work was supported by the EPSRC Centre for Doctoral Training in Next Generation Computational Modelling (grant EP/L015382/1).

 I would also like to thank J. P. Coles for useful discussions regarding the method and implementation.